(Updated August 2018)

 Another issue with the hand brake: while seated on the bench seat, my son could reach and (admittedly, with some effort on his part) unlock the brake himself by pushing up with both hands on the button that disengages the lock.

 This won’t be a problem with kids seated in the regular stroller seat, since they’ll be strapped in and unable to reach the brake.
 And most kids, when on the bench seat, probably wouldn’t be able to disengage the button, as it takes some determination and dexterity to slide it… but it’s definitely not impossible that a strong preschooler could unlock the brake when you aren’t looking.
 Therefore, I can’t recommend relying on the hand brake if you have an older child on the bench seat who likes to do things like… play with buttons.
 I wish this stroller also had a foot brake as a backup for when you’re using the bench seat.
 Please be vigilant!

 The 5-Point Harness Buckle, aka “Puzzle Buckle”

-Before adding my parent hack above (the strip of black duct tape), this “puzzle buckle” drove me totally bonkers.
+Before adding my parent hack (see to the left, the strip of black duct tape), this “puzzle buckle” drove me totally bonkers.
 It breaks into five separate pieces when unbuckled, and is challenging to put back together (you need to slide both small top pieces onto the bottom pieces and then connect them to the middle piece).

 I’m sorry, but I just don’t have time to do a puzzle while my baby is squirming to get out of the seat!
 (Note: duct tape sold separately.)